praise-jaravani/P2P_Network_Project/README.md

    - After a file is completely downloaded, the leecher can become a seeder
    - The client registers with the tracker as a seeder for the downloaded file
    - Other peers can now download chunks from this peer

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License